Pusey House, Oxford: History

 Pusey Memorial House was opened on 9 October 1884 as a memorial to Edward Bouverie Pusey, Regius Professor of Hebrew at Oxford University, a canon of Christ Church Cathedral and for 40 years a leading figure in the Oxford Movement, a movement of the mid-19th century which sought to bring the Church of England to a deeper understanding of its witness as part of the universal ("Catholic") church.
 It was also intended to continue the work of Pusey in restoring the Church of England's Catholic life and witness.
 It was established with a fund of £50,000 to provide a building for Pusey's library, purchase it and create an endowment so that two or more clergy could take charge of it and promote religious life in the university.
 The first principal was Charles Gore, who founded the Community of the Resurrection at the house in 1892.
 The Community moved to Mirfield (where it remains) when Gore resigned as Principal in 1897.

-The house flourished in the following years and came to experiment with forms of quasi-monastic life.
+The house flourished in the years that followed and began to experiment with forms of quasi-monastic life.
 Vincent Stuckey Stratton Coles, principal from 1897 to 1909, later recorded that "for a moment it seemed as if the Pusey House was trying to become a monastery.
 Silence was observed at dinner on Fridays.
 Great regularity of attendance at the chapel offices, and regulations as to the times of retirement and rising, began to be practised."
-Coles had been the first priest librarian along with F. E. Brightman when Gore was principal.
+Coles had previously been the first priest-librarian, alongside F. E. Brightman, during the principalship of Charles Gore.
 Edward King, Bishop of Lincoln, famously quipped that "Brightman would dust the books, Gore would read them, and Coles would talk about them."

-During the principalship of Darwell Stone, a new building was commissioned which was eventually designed by Temple Moore, a leading Anglo-Catholic architect of his time.
-The house continued its work as the centre of Anglo-Catholicism in Oxford in the new buildings, attracting undergraduates including John Betjeman and Harold Macmillan.
+During the principalship of Darwell Stone, a new building was commissioned and eventually designed by Temple Moore, a leading Anglo-Catholic architect of his time.
+The house continued its work as the centre of Anglo-Catholicism in Oxford in the new buildings, attracting undergraduates such as John Betjeman and Harold Macmillan.

 Since 1981, a portion of the Pusey House site has been occupied by St Cross College on a 999-year lease.